dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/analytics-engineer/review.md

 * Analytics engineers focus on the transformation of raw data into transformed data that is ready for analysis.
 This new role to a data team changes the nature of data engineers and data analysts.
 * Data Engineers can now focus on larger data architecture and the EL in ELT.
 * Data Analysts can focus on insight and dashboard work using the transformed data.
 * Note: At a small company, a data team of one may own all three of these roles and responsibilities.
-As your team grows, you the lines between these roles will remain blurry.
+As your team grows, the lines between these roles will remain blurry.

 **dbt**
 * data build tool (dbt) empowers data teams to leverage software engineering principles for transformating data.